rudolfb/ubuntu-xenial-elixir-install-shell-script/README.md

 ```
 there is a problem using this method.
 According to the following [reference](http://packages.ubuntu.com/xenial/elixir) the version that is installed using `apt-get` is **elixir (1.1.0~0.20150708-1)**, which is suboptimal.
 This install script thus downloads and installs the latest precompiled build from github.

+###### Update, 5.
+May 2016
+This issue no longer exists, and the standard installation procedure for Ubuntu documented on the elixir-lang website works fine again.

 #### Atom
 Atom on Ubuntu currently does not auto-update, as it does on Mac and Windows.
 It is possible to download a new version, double click on the file and let Ubuntu perform the update, but the repo **ppa:webupd8team/atom** is kept up to date and automates the update whenever a `sudo apt-get upgrade` is executed.